 He has been heavily involved with professional education and university teaching at undergraduate and postgraduate level.
 In 2007 he established the Specialist Certificate in Clinical Research (Oncology), an award course of the University of Melbourne, which he coordinated for 8 years.

-He is widely published (>200 publications) and has been an invited speaker / presented work at numerous international meetings covering clinical oncology, survivorship, cancer control, and psycho-oncology.
+He is widely published (>200 publications) and has been an invited speaker / presented work at numerous international meetings covering clinical oncology, survivorship, psycho-oncology and cancer control broadly.